-- 1. Schools shall be divided into six classes for basketball competition. - 2.
-This classification is based on grades 9-11 enrollment from September of the year that immediately precedes the one-year classification period.
+- 1. Schools shall be divided into six classes for basketball competition. - This classification is based on grades 9-11 enrollment from September of the year that immediately precedes the one-year classification period.
 Class A will be classified based on a total enrollment of 850 and above.
 Class B, C1, C2, D1 & D2 will be classified using girl only and boy only enrollment. - a.
-The top 60 largest schools registered for basketball shall be in Classes A & B. Schools with a combined enrollment of 850 and above will be placed in Class A. The remaining schools will be placed in Class B. - b.
-The remaining schools registered for basketball are split evenly into four classes; C1, C2, D1, D2, with the additional school being placed in the lower class. - 3.
-Classifications will be done on a yearly basis, except for Class A. Reminder: 2023 is the 2nd year of the two-year Class A classification period. - 4.
+The top 65 largest schools registered for basketball shall be in Classes A & B. Schools with a combined enrollment of 850 and above will be placed in Class A. The remaining schools will be placed in Class B. - b.
+The remaining schools registered for basketball are split evenly into four classes; C1, C2, D1, D2, with any additional school(s) being placed in the lower class. - Classifications will be done on a yearly basis, except for Class A, which is classified for a two-year period.
+2024 is the 1st year of the two-year Class A classification period.
+No schools will be added or removed to Class A during this period, regardless of enrollment in the subsequent year. - 4.
 If schools are tied in enrollment for the last position or positions of a class, the following tie-breaker will be applied: - a.
 The first tie-breaker will be a three-year average of enrollment which includes the year on which the current year's classification is based and the two previous years.
 The higher three-year average will be in the larger class. - b.
 If the tie still exists, then the school with the higher immediate previous year's enrollment will be placed in the larger class. - c.
 If a tie still exists, it will be decided by a coin flip in the NSAA office. - 5.
 Due to some schools not registering to play either boys or girls basketball, some schools' boys and girls basketball teams may not be in the same class. - 6.
 Schools have the opportunity to petition to play up a class in all activities.
 No replacement is made in that class vacated (no team will move up to fill that void). - a.
 The deadline for submitting a request to the NSAA to opt up one classification, is one week from when classifications are released.